rackerlabs/design-system/_component_design/breadcrumbs.md

 Consider the following best practices when you construct breadcrumbs:

+- Label the breadcrumb item to match the page title to which it navigates.
-- Ensure the items in the breadcrumbs have the same name as the page it navigates to.
-If the page title is longer than necessary, use shortened variations of the title.
+- If the page title is too long, use a shortened variation of the page title.
 For example, instead of `Billing overview`, use `Overview`.
-- xxxx
-- xxxx
+Shorter labels conserve horizontal space.
+- Place the breadcrumbs at the top of the page, above the header.
+- Only use breadcrumbs on the second level and deeper of a multi-layered application.
+Do use breadcrumbs on the first layer of a multi-layered application.

 {% endcolumn %}